Is my home insured?

 What optional extras can I get with home insurance?

-• Home emergency cover.
-You can usually buy home emergency cover alongside home insurance.
+Home emergency cover: You can usually buy home emergency cover alongside home insurance or as a standalone policy.
 Home emergency cover is for call-out fees and other costs for issues like burst pipes, electrical issues and problems with your heating.
 If you have this cover, your insurer will usually offer a 24-hour helpline where you can report issues.
+Alternatively, you can buy boiler insurance to just cover your boiler.

 What other types of home insurance can I get?

-Alongside builds and contents cover, there are also other types of home insurance than apply to specific situations:
+Alongside buildings and contents cover, there are other types of home insurance that apply to specific situations:

-• Landlord insurance.
-This protects landlords from risks associated with owning a rental property.
+Landlord insurance: Protects landlords from risks associated with owning a rental property.
 It usually includes buildings insurance and any of the landlord’s possessions in the rental property (i.e. furniture).
-Some policies also include cover if a tenant makes a claim against the landlord, while some will cover missed rent payments for an extra fee.
+Some policies include cover if a tenant makes a claim against the landlord, while some will cover missed rent payments for an extra fee

-• Tenants’ insurance.
-Renters or tenants insurance is designed for people who rent, rather than own their homes.
-A type of contents insurance, tenants insurance covers you if your possessions are destroyed or damaged by an insured event, or stolen.
+Tenants’ insurance: Designed for people who rent, rather than own their homes.
+A type of contents insurance, tenants insurance covers you if your possessions are destroyed or damaged by an insured event, or stolen

 Does my home insurance have any exclusions?